 Methodologically, I demonstrate that focusing on the empirical social majorities and the hierarchies within society illustrates the intellectual and material production and consequences of permanence.
 My account of identity formation and activation through democratic competition explains the oppression of Blacks and Natives in the United States, and Dalits and Muslims in colonial and contemporary India, and Jews and colonial subjects in 20th century Europe.
 Conceptually, majoritarian domination explains the disfigurement of democratic equality even in the absence of a populist leader and through the active collaboration of mainstream political parties.

 I propose democratic sociality as a social and institutional remedy for majoritarian domination.
-With Tocqueville, I argue that the spirit of collective activity that made American democracy unique and vibrant requires specification and modification to correct for the violence that is constitutive of American political life.
+With Tocqueville, I argue that the spirit of collective activity that made American democracy unique and vibrant in his observations requires specification and modification to correct for the violence that is constitutive of American political life.
 Fraternity, drawn from Ambedkar’s Deweyan influences, refers to common collective experiences across numerous domains of shared activity in a society.
-Courageous humility, grounded in Du Bois’ literary analysis and social epistemology, connotes the necessary disposition of the oppressed and oppressors in societies that have yet to overcome deep inequities in social standing.
-Finally, concerted social action, drawing upon Arendt’s On the Human Condition, clarifies the importance of acting together to pursue political ends.
+Courageous humility, grounded in Du Bois’ historical writings and social epistemology, connotes the necessary disposition of the oppressed and oppressors in societies that have yet to overcome deep inequities in social standing.
+Concerted social action, drawing upon Arendt’s On the Human Condition, clarifies the importance of acting together to pursue political ends.